 This location provides excellent accessibility to nearby jobs, shopping, and recreation for essential workers and their families.
+The addition of apartments diversifies the land use mix which is now mostly commercial and industrial.
 Such a central location provides for reduced vehicle trip lengths and less traffic impacts.